ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 ### Set up the "good" website

-On the second "bank" node in your experiment topology, set up a "good" copy of the website.
+On the "bank_good" node in your experiment topology, set up a "good" copy of the website.
 This is meant to represent the actual bank site, *not* the imposter site controlled by the attacker.

 To use the Diamond Bank site for your experiment, run